3 min read

 ■ It may stimulate motility in the GI tract to help the dog rid themselves of intestinal parasites.

-■ Your dog may be bored or just hungry and looking for a snack.
+■ Your dog may be bored, stressed, or just hungry and looking for a snack.
 Providing them with chew toys or several small meals, instead of one or two large ones, may resolve this.

 Grass can also become lodged in a nasal cavity, causing irritation and even infection of the upper respiratory tract, or can become inhaled deep into the lungs where lung infections can occur.

-It is possible that the dog is seeking to add nutrients from the grass to their diet.
-Providing your dog with vegetables that they can digest may provide nutrients more effectively to your dog.
-Switching foods and adding supplements to support your dog's digestive system health may be necessary to address any deficiencies.
+It is possible that your dog is seeking to add nutrients from the grass to their diet.
+Providing your dog with vegetables that they can digest may provide nutrients more effectively.
+Switching foods and adding supplements to support your companion's digestive system health may be necessary to address any deficiencies.